nightbot/docs/setup.md

 After adding Nightbot into your chat you can now begin with creating custom commands!
 Custom commands are an important part of any stream, making information easier to access.
 You can create commands in the [Custom Command](https://beta.nightbot.tv/commands/custom) page in the Nightbot Control Panel.

-Using the Add Command button you can give your commands a name (usually leading with a explanation mark) and a response that Nightbot will return.
+Using the Add Command button you can give your commands a name (usually leading with a exclamation mark) and a response that Nightbot will return.
 Check out the [Custom Variables](https://docs.nightbot.tv/commands/variables) page to customize your commands with features like Click-To-Tweet links or displaying the weather of a location.

 This can also be done by you or your moderators in the chat.
 For more information about adding commands in chat check out the [!commands](https://docs.nightbot.tv/commands/commands) page.